-Ensuring that the grants are received before the beginning of the mobility experience is fundamental to facilitating the participation of students (N= 11,765).
+Ensuring that the grants are received before the beginning of the mobility experience is fundamental to facilitating the participation of students (n=11765).
 Despite the visible efforts made to improve the timing of the grant payments.
-When compared to the findings of the previous ESNsurvey, it becomes evident that more students are now receiving grants within 30 days after their arrival, with an increase from 32.92% to 36.84%.
-However, it is worth noting that fewer students are receiving grants more than 30 days after their arrival, with a decrease from 32.92% to 25.9%.
-Additionally, more students are receiving grants prior to their departure, marking an increase from 32.92% to 37.26%.
-In this way, it is visible that ongoing efforts are showing positive results, although there is still more to be done to ensure that all students receive their grants on time.
+When compared to the findings of the previous ESNsurvey, it becomes evident that more students are now receiving grants within 30 days after their arrival, with an increase from 32.92% to 36.8%.
+However, it's worth noting that fewer students are receiving grants more than 30 days after their arrival, with a decrease from 32.92% to 25.9%.
+Additionally, more students are receiving grants prior to their departure, marking an increase from 32.92% to 36.8%.
+In this way, it is visible that ongoing efforts in this regard are showing positive results, although, there is still more to be done to ensure that all students receive their grants on time.